 Derivative financial instruments are recognised initially at cost.
 Subsequent to initial recognition, derivative financial instruments are stated at fair value.
-The gain or loss on re-measurement to cost, being fair value consideration paid is recognised immediately in the profit and loss account.
+The gains or losses on re-measurement to cost, being fair value consideration paid is recognised immediately in the profit and loss account.